Marcantoine4581/findmyplant_V2/README.md

 - `"/"`: The home page.
 - `"/signup"`: The register page.
 - `"/login"`: The login page.
-- `"/createad"`: Create a product.
+- `"/createad"`: Page where a user can create a product.
 (Authenticated Route)
 - `"/account"`: The user account page.
 (Authenticated Route)
-- `"/product/:id"`: The product page.
+- `"/product/:id"`: Page to see all information regarding a product.
-- `"/account-annonces"`: The list products of a user.
+- `"/account-annonces"`: Page where a user can manage his products.
 (Authenticated Route)
-- `"/user/:id/modify-ad/:id"`: Modify a product.
+- `"/user/:id/modify-ad/:id"`: Page where a user can modify information about a product.
 (Authenticated Route)

 ### Dependencies